-Between the Thanksgiving holiday and Christmas holiday of each year, each employee of the bargaining unit shall receive a separate deposit for all holidays that he or she was available for duty, as defined in this Article, during the previous twelve (12) months.
+On the last regular pay date in October preceding the Veterans Day holiday each year, each employee of the bargaining unit shall receive a separate deposit for all holidays that he or she was available for duty, as defined in this Article, during the previous twelve (12) months.
 No member shall receive holiday pay for any instances in which they have already received holiday pay.
-For full-time employees, such deposit shall be for eight (8) hours pay for each holiday that the employee was available for duty.
-For part-time employees, such deposit shall be for six (6) hours pay for each holiday that the employee was available for duty.
+Such deposit shall be for eight (8) hours pay for each holiday that the employee was available for duty times the employee's full-time equivalency (FTE).
 Such deposit shall be at the rate of pay that is in effect for the employee on the date the deposit is calculated.
 No overtime, shift differential or special assignment premium will be applicable.